nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 Set<String> sampleSet = Set.of("a", "b", "c");
 Map<String, String> sampleMap = Map.of("a", "a-Value", "b", "b-Value");

-// Immutable collections - will throw error on modification
+// Immutable collection - will throw error on modification
 // sampleList.set(0, "will be error");

 // Prints out: